metabeta -- A fast neural model for Bayesian mixed-effects regression: Methods

-\textit{Regression parameters}: (1) $q+1$ variance parameters are sampled from half-normal distributions, the first $q$ being the random effect variances, and the last one the noise variance.
-(2) Then, $m \times q$ random effect vectors are sampled from a diagonal Gaussian, and $d$ fixed effects are sampled from another diagonal Gaussian.
-(3) Independent noise is sampled from a half-normal distribution.
+\textit{Regression parameters}: We use the default prior families of \texttt{Bambi} \citep{Capretto.2022}, a user-friendly python package for Bayesian modeling with a \texttt{PyMC} backend \citep{Abril-Pla.2023}: (1) $q$ random effect variance parameters are sampled from half-normal distributions, (2) then, $m \times q$ random effect vectors are sampled from a diagonal Gaussian using these variance parameters.
+Independently, $d$ fixed effects are sampled from another diagonal Gaussian.
+(3) Noise variance is sampled from a half-$t$-distribution, and then independent noise is sampled from a normal distribution with this variance.

-\textit{Observations}: The predictors $\mathbf{x}_{ij}$ are sampled independently from several distributions -- including normal, Student-$t$, continuous uniform, Bernoulli, negative binomial, and scaled Beta distributions -- with randomly chosen parameters.
-A correlation matrix is sampled from a Lewandowski-Kurowicka-Joe distribution and its lower triangular is multiplied with the predictors to induce correlation structure \citep{Lewandowski.2009}.
+\textit{Observations}: The predictors $\mathbf{x}_{ij}$ are sampled from two sources: Synthetic distributions and real datasets from the PMLB \citep{Romano.2021} and SRM \citep{Lichtenberg.2017} benchmarks.
 The random effects predictors are set to $\mathbf{z}_{ij} = \mathbf{x}_{ij}$ for $j \le q$ and $0$ otherwise.
-Predictors and parameters are passed through \eqref{eq:1} and noise is added to generate outcomes $\mathbf{y_i}$ for each group $i$.
+Predictors are standardized and passed through \myeqref{eq:1} with the regression parameters and noise to generate outcomes $\mathbf{y_i}$ for each group $i$.
+Further details on the simulation procedure can be found in \myappref{app:dat}.

-Further details on the simulation procedure can be found in \appref{app:dat}.
-We simulate separate mixed-effects datasets for training, validation, and testing.
-For the latter, we use \texttt{PyMC} \citep{Abril-Pla.2023} to estimate all posteriors with HMC (with the default configuration: $4$ chains, $1000$ tuning iterations, and $1000$ draws).
-For the HMC model specification, we provide the true priors and the generative model used for simulation.
-We occasionally encountered divergence and strong outliers for some HMC chains, which may strongly affect performance statistics.
-For a fair comparison, we choose the chain with the fewest outliers identified by the median absolute deviation statistic (MAD, \citealp{Hampel.1974, Leys.2013}) for any given dataset.
+\textit{Baselines}: For the test sets, we use \texttt{Bambi} on top of \texttt{PyMC} to estimate all posteriors using Hamiltonian Monte Carlo (HMC) and Variational Inference \citep[VI, ][]{Blei.2017a}, which is the standard computationally cheaper alternative to MCMC.
+For HMC we use the No-U-Turn sampler \citep{Hoffman.2011} with four chains ($2500$ tuning iterations and $1000$ posterior draws per chain).
+For VI we use automatic differentiation variational inference \citep{Kucukelbir.2016} with the ADAM optimizer \cite{Kingma.2017} ($5 \times 10^{-3}$ learning rate, $5 \times 10^5$ training iterations and $4000$ draws).
+We supply the true priors and the generative model used for simulation, so the model specification follows the ground truth.
+For a fair comparison, we exclude datasets with divergent MCMC samples from the test set.